pipefy/pipefy_message/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development
+### Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To test changes without install this dependency on your application, on the project root execute:

+    $ bundle install
+    $ gem build pipefy_message.gemspec
+    $ gem install pipefy_message-0.1.0.gem

+After that, we are going to test the gem with these commands:

+    $ irb

+On the irb console:

+    $ require 'pipefy_message'
+    $ message = PipefyMessage::Test.new
+    $ message.hello

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pipefy_message.
+Bug reports and pull requests are welcome on GitHub at https://github.com/pipefy/pipefy_message.